 Adding and updating holdings

-- Enter the volume/number(year) in the "From" and "To" fields
+- In the "New Holdings" display, enter the volume/number(year) in the "From" and "To" fields

 - In the "Note" field enter the location in all caps (see examples below)